The secret to getting your content on the first page of Google isn’t only strategic keyword placement, lengthy blogs or frequent posting.

 While more blog hits and web visits are great, they don’t mean anything if you don’t get any valuable leads.
 Writing for a specific audience and offering detailed content allows you to attract genuine leads who will be willing to fill out a form and interact with your business.

 What was the result from using this method?
-A 10% conversion rate, which is roughly 5 times better than the average conversion rate!
+A 10% conversion rate, which is roughly

 Between our three gated offers (two eBooks and one marketing audit), we were able to attract valuable leads who most likely would not have found us had it not been for those 53 keywords on the first page of Google.
 And, of course, we would not have been able to rank so well without the “specific and detailed” strategy.